I See Flaws & Beauty EverywhereMar 14, 2022

 The answer to the above question is simpler than I once thought it was: we can't reach perfect because life isn’t perfect, and neither is anyone living it.
 That’s what I’ve learned as I’ve gotten older, and I think that realization is a true starting point for growth and increased peace.

-A few months ago, I wrote a series of blog posts on my author website (www.michaelpriebewriter.com) about my experiences with prescription-drug withdrawal.
-If you read any of those posts, you’ll recall how I was prescribed antianxiety medications in college for panic attacks and subsequently accepted those medications as a part of my life for the next decade and a half.
+I wrote a series of blog posts about my experiences with prescription-drug withdrawal.
+If you read any of those posts, you’ll recall how I was prescribed antianxiety medications in college for panic attacks and subsequently accepted those medications as a part of my life for the next nearly decade and a half.
 Then I stopped taking them, and physical and emotional bedlam ensued . . . but so did a certain spiritual awakening.

 I titled that series of blog posts More Than a Glimpse of Hell, and I went with that title for two reasons.